thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

 - **Lecture 4**: "Judgment is not invited (Gigerenzer)"

 - What is a hypothesis?
-    - What does it mean to test hypotheses?
+- What does it mean to "test" a hypothesis?
 - Do we always need a hypothesis?
 - Popper, Platt
 - Hypotheses as models

   - Hypotheses in the frequentist view

     - What is a p-value?
 What does it measure?
     - The cult of significance

       - There is no defense of blanket 5% alpha
       - In fact other areas don't use it - physics and the "5-sigma" certainty
     - The null is meaningless without an alternative, since "not null" means "anything else"
     - Absence of evidence is not evidence of absence.
 Failing to reject the null does not mean accepting it as true (otherwise you might as well calculate *p* for the alternative and run with it)
     - the traditional frequentist approach makes sense for controlled experiments, but most ecology is observational, so there is no true decision.
 We are then more interested in estimating effect sizes that in making yes/no decisions.
     - Most of the hypothesis testing theory ecologists mis(use) today was developed at the beginning of last century, before computers.
 How much of it still makes sense today?

   - The problem of unimportant, uninformative hypotheses

     - Readings: the Earth is round, p <0.05, Is there a difference - a nonsensical question, mindless statistics, the difference between significant and non significant results is not significant